-Many developers actually make this mistake and end up sticking everything in their
+Many Rails developers actually make this mistake and store everything in their

-ActiveRecord model classes leading to mongo files that not only violate the single responsibility principle but are also a maintenance nightmare.
+ActiveRecord model classes, which leads to Mongo files that not only violate the single responsibility principle, but are also a maintenance nightmare.

-Functionality such as generating email notifications, interfacing to external services, converting to other data formats and the like don’t have much to do with the core responsibility of an
+Functionality—such as generating email notifications, interfacing to external services, converting to other data formats, and the like—doesn’t have much to do with the core responsibility of an

-So if the logic shouldn’t go in the views, and it shouldn’t go in the controllers, and it shouldn’t go in the models, well then, where should it go?
+So—if the logic shouldn’t go in the views, and it shouldn’t go in the controllers, and it shouldn’t go in the models—well, where should it go?

-Enter plain old Ruby objects (POROs).
-With a comprehensive framework like Rails, newer developers are often reluctant to create their own classes outside of the framework.
+Enter Plain Old Ruby Objects (POROs).
+With a comprehensive framework like Rails, newer developers might be reluctant to create their own classes outside of the framework.
 However, moving logic out of the model into POROs is often just what the doctor ordered to avoid overly complex models.
-With POROs, you can encapsulate things like email notifications or API interactions into their own classes rather than sticking them into an
+With POROs, you can encapsulate things like email notifications or API interactions into their own classes, rather than housing them into an

 So with that in mind, generally speaking, the only logic that should remain in your model is:

-- Simple mutation methods to encapsulate updating a handful of attributes and saving them in the database
+- Simple mutation methods to encapsulate updating and saving a handful of attributes in the database.

 full_namemethod that combines